Inviting you to live like

 Writers, Speakers, Leadership, Youth, Ministry Conference Topics

-5 Platform-Building Questions Every Christian Speaker or Writer Must Ask
+5 Platform-Building Questions Every Christian Influencer Must Ask

 Social media offers more opportunities to spread the light of Jesus than ever before–but it also presents new and unique challenges.
 We set out with a passion to serve others, share truth, and give of ourselves.
 Yet our good intentions are easily eclipsed by desires to promote ourselves, receive affirmation, and gain recognition.